Tattomoosa/gd-submodules/addons/tattomoosa/git_submodule_plugin/README.md

 ## The Future

+* Commandline usage
+	* Who doesn't love to be headless
+* More options available via GUI
+	* Git Pull for submodules is probably the big one lol
+* Bootstrap via Asset Lib
+	* This actually shouldn't be too bad
 * Support more installation options
 	* From plugin project root, ignoring only project.godot
 		* Needs to be configurable between addons/{rep_name} and a custom folder
 	* Bypass archive rules
-* Seamlessly support releases + source code installations?
+	* No symlink, true install
+* Support archive releases / GitExtension
+	* Probably out of scope
 	* Would not be fully submodule-backed, would make this more of an all-in-one Godot plugin manager
-		* This would be ok, but the name might need to change!
+		* This would be cool, but the name would need to change!
-* Calling out to git via the command line is slow
+* Faster calls to git?
 	* Does it matter?
-		* Generally, no. For immediate updates of git status, yes
+		* Generally, no. For immediate updates of git status and other nice-to-haves, yes.
 	* Possible solutions:
-		* Packaging a GDExtension, or allowing an optional dependency on one
+		* Packaging a GDExtension, or supporting an optional dependency on one
 			* `godot-git-plugin`, unfortunately, does not appear to allow general purpose git use
 		* Using threading and `OS.execute_with_pipe` to run commands
 			* Not sure if it's any faster, need to test that
-			* Asynchronous and doesn't risk locking up the editor, even if it's still slow
+			* Asynchronous and doesn't risk locking up the editor, even if it's still just as slow
+* Dependency Management?
+	* Wouldn't that be nice!
+		* End user dependency management is fairly easy